Abbe98/ksamsok-py/README.md

 ### Advanced Usage: Extending

-When KSamsök-PY does not have a method for a request you want to preform against the K-Samsök API extending KSamsök-PY might be the solution.
+When KSamsök-PY does not have a method for a request you want to preform against the K-samsök API extending KSamsök-PY might be the solution.
 Extending KSamsök-PY allows you to use KSamsök-PY methods for formating URIs, validate responds, parsing and more while defining your own API queries.

-**Note that this may require that you are familiar with The K-Samsök(SOCH) API and object oriented Python**
+**Note that this may require that you are familiar with The K-samsök(SOCH) API**

 There are two `protected` methods that essential when extending `KSamsok`, `killXmlNamespaces()` and `parseRecord()` those are the same functions as `public` methods uses.